LUPIN11/AIPaperNotes/README.md

 Due to the challenge of separating touching objects of the same class, a weighted loss is used to force the network to learn the small separation borders.

 ### Experiment Details
-+ Post-processing: use the optimal threshold.
++ Post-processing: Adjusting the threshold (a very common approach)
 + The output map is averaged over maps of the original data and its 7 rotated versions.